 Before we get into the nitty-gritty of managing options, lets look into the basis of options and what makes them tick.
 I've taken my comments on stock options from my book "Be Smart Act Fast Get Rich".

 Stock options are a good tool for playing the stock market when you're a buyer and an even greater tool for managing investments when you are writing (selling) them.
 I'm not going to get too deep into stock options from a strategic point of view simply because I'd be doing you a disservice; there are so many esoteric ways to incorporate options into your investment scheme that describing them would take an entire book.

 Suffice it to say, I worry when investors buy stock options as their only method for engaging the stock market.
 If you are doing this then you are playing the market, not investing, and the game is more akin to Russian roulette then Monopoly.
 Still, I understand the appeal.
 The returns are up there with winning the lottery- some options are up several hundred percent in a single session.

-When you're watching a stock that has seen a spike in volume and there is no news from the company or any of its rivals, or any other development that would have a material impact on the company, its time to take a look at the options activity.
+When you're watching a stock that has seen a spike in volume, and there is no news from the company or any of its rivals, or any other development that would have a material impact on the company, it is time to take a look at the options activity.
 There are two basic elements to that you need to understand.

 Calls give the holder the right to buy 100 shares in the underlying company for each contract, at a predetermined share price (strike price or strike) and by a specific period of time (expiration date).